 - Enhance both participants’ strategic and market position

 If one of the parties to a prospective partnership does not understand the strategic value of its affiliate, it is too easy for the partnership to be abandoned or unwound when circumstances change.
 For example, many of our affiliation clients are small or mid-size hospitals and health systems serving rural communities and regions.
-Many organizations view rural hospitals as “the juice not being worth the squeeze.”
+Many organizations view Rural and Community Hospitals as “the juice not being worth the squeeze.”
 These larger organizations often do not appreciate the unique value that rural operations can bring to a larger health system, including: